SumitDey2021/azure-quickstart-templates/sap-ilm-store/README.md

 ## Deployment steps

-You can click the "deploy to Azure" button at the beginning of this document.
+You can click the "Deploy to Azure" button at the beginning of this document.

 ## Notes